bendahl/uinput/README.md

 2022-02-11: Release v1.5.1 finally fixes the MoveTo(x, y) function of the touch pad device.
 Big shout out to @mafredri for this find!
 Thank you so much!

+2022-09-01: Release v1.6.0 adds a new gamepad device.
+Thanks @gitautas for providing the implementation and thanks to @AndrusGerman for the inspiration!
+Also, thanks to @sheharyaar there is now a new function `FetchSyspath()` that returns the syspath to the device file.

 TODO
 ----
 The current API can be considered stable and the overall functionality (as originally envisioned) is complete.